skoona/SknServices/README.md

-#SknService
----

-Author: James Scott
-Date: Aug 19, 2016
-Upgrade to Rails 5.0.0.1
-Brandh: upgrade5

-#Introduction
----
+# SknService
+Rails Authorization and Authentication implementation using a non-MVC strategy.

+# Introduction
-This is a Rails 5, Ruby 2.3 (JRuby capable), PostgreSQL Application, which demonstrates Authentication and Authorization strategies.
+This is a Rails 5, Ruby 2.3 (JRuby capable), PostgreSQL Application which demonstrates Authentication and Authorization strategies.

 My original need was to demonstrate this methodology, rather than to continue open-ended theoretical discussions.
 To end the conversations I needed to create two model implementations, one based on an existing XML file; modeled after Java's Security Manager and permission.
 The other implementation would